China inflation data shows central bank policy dilemma

 The government will instead rely on fiscal policy by boosting infrastructure investment and cutting taxes to underpin the economy, said Xu, a former central bank researcher.

-Indeed, any investors betting on easing could be disappointed after the central bank's sale on Thursday of 10 billion yuan ($1.63 billion) of three-month bills, the first time since 2011 it has done this.
+Indeed, any investors betting on easing could be disappointed after the central bank's sale on Thursday of 10 billion yuan of three-month bills, the first time since 2011 it has done this.

 The move suggested the central bank will rely on other tools.

-Tightening, meanwhile, is unlikely given a series of factory and services PMIs issued earlier this month that signaled tepid economic activity in April.
+Tightening, meanwhile, is unlikely given a series of factory and services PMIs issued earlier this month that signalled tepid economic activity in April.

 Chinese factories are saddled with excess capacity due to weak demand, putting downward pressure on producer prices that in turn erodes their profits.